 Coleman made this A version of Model 286 in March 1986 but on the decal it is still identified as Model CL1 as above.
-The A version includes a heat shield and lacks a frame and instead uses the burner assembly to support the vent and bail.
-The instruction sheet notes U.S. Patent No. 4,522,582 on the front panel.
+The A version includes a heat shield and lacks a frame and instead uses the burner assembly to support the vent and bail (right image).
+Note the “trough” around the mixing chamber that nests inside the ventilator and steadies it.
+The instruction sheet notes U.S. Patent No. 4,522,582.
 This patent is for a Schrader valve that regulates the fuel/air flow from the fount.
 The patent was granted on June 11, 1985.
 This lantern is in Greg Rubin’s collection.

 The only marking on this lantern reflector is U.S. PAT.
 NO. 4,535,390

 which was granted to Coleman on Aug.
 13, 1985.